cybernextgen/developer_roadmap/README.md

-# developer_roadmap
+# Roadmap / individual development plan
-Roadmap / individual development plan
+> Progress is progress, no matter how small.
+Smaller steps are easier to maintain and become habituated
 <details>
   <summary>Generic backend developer skills</summary>